Passport to Wellbeing in adult learning

 - Feel inspired, remain occupied and improve your wellbeing, by developing your creative skills with us, for a year and beyond

-- Meet and learn with others who are "in the same boat"
+- Meet and learn with others who are in a similar situation to you

 - Once enrolled, just turn up and learn each week – all materials and equipment are provided

-- Your questions answered before you enroll - at an individual appointment with a member of our team
+- Your questions answered before you enrol - at an informal appointment with a member of our team

 - Easy to join - no need for a referral from a healthcare professional